Highly irregular separated nets: Preliminaries and Notation.

 \section{Preliminaries and Notation.}

-We write $B(x,r)$ for the open euclidean ball of radius $r$ centred at $x$; the corresponding closed ball is denoted by $\cl{B}(x,r)$.
+We write $B(x,r)$ for the open Euclidean ball of radius $r$ centred at $x$; the corresponding closed ball is denoted by $\cl{B}(x,r)$.
 Moreover, if $B=B(x,r)$, then by $cB$ we mean $B(x,cr)$.
 We extend this notation to tubular neighbourhoods of sets in a natural way.
 We write $\cl{A}, \intr{A}$ and $\partial A$ for the closure, interior and boundary of $A$, respectively.
 The expression $\diam(A)$ stands for the diameter of the set $A$.
 Let $k\in\N$; we denote by $[k]$ the set $\set{1,\ldots, k}$.
-We write $I^d$ for the unit cube $[0,1]^d$.
+We write $I^d$ for the unit cube $[0,1]^d$ and $\mb{0}$ for the origin in $\R^d$.
 We use the symbol $:=$ to signify a definition by equality.